skylight-hq/skylight.digital/_projects/tsa_cloud_adoption.md

 {% endcapture %}

 {% capture solution %}
-To address this challenge, Chris Cairns and Shashank Khandelwal, as a members of 18F, designed an approach to kickstart the organization's adoption of a cloud-based operating model.
+To address this challenge, Chris Cairns and Shashank Khandelwal, as members of 18F, designed an approach to kickstart the organization's adoption of a cloud-based operating model.
 This involved pairing TSA with an expert team of site reliability engineers who: